Human mobility networks reveal increased segregation in large cities: Methods

 \subsection{Data processing}

-For each individual, we first infer their home location and subsequently estimate economic standing based on their home rent value (see \emph{Inferring home location} and subsequently \emph{Inferring economic standing}).
-We then calculate all \edgename{s} between individuals (see \emph{Constructing interaction network}), which we then annotate based on the location, i.e. if the \edgename occurred in both, one, or neither individual's home tract, and whether it occurred inside of a fine-grained POI such as a specific restaurant or a ``parent'' POI such as an interaction hub (see \emph{Annotating \edgename{s}}).
+For each individual, we first infer their home location and subsequently estimate socioeconomic status based on their home rent value (see \emph{Inferring home location} and subsequently \emph{Inferring socioeconomic status}).
+We then calculate all \edgename{s} between individuals (see \emph{Constructing exposure network}), which we then annotate based on the location, i.e. if the \edgename occurred in both, one, or neither individual's home tract, and whether it occurred inside of a fine-grained POI such as a specific restaurant or a ``parent'' POI such as an exposure hub (see \emph{Annotating \edgename{s}}).
 Details on all inferences and \edgename calculations are provided below.